melvir/tap-backendtest/README.md

 ## What to test & why test / Minimal Code coverage
+* API
+  * Test other APIs that your app is consuming and asser the result to be the same

 * Controllers
   * Do integration testing from end to end up till persisting data into database.
   * Do not only do unit testing of controller.